-The Asia-Pacific region dominates both the top and the bottom of the rankings.
-Hong Kong, Singapore, Australia and New Zealand finished 1-2-3-4 respectively worldwide.
-North Korea is ranked last in the world and Burma, the Solomon Islands, Uzbekistan, Turkmenistan and Timor-Leste all rank 160th or worse.
+The Asia-Pacific region dominates both the top and the bottom of the 2014 Index rankings.
+Hong Kong, Singapore, Australia and New Zealand took four of the top five slots worldwide.
+North Korea is ranked last in the world, and Burma, the Solomon Islands, Uzbekistan, Turkmenistan and Timor-Leste all rank 162nd or worse.

 About The Wall Street Journal